 I can find a few extra hours in my hectic calendar for short jobs.
-I often work around-the-clock to suit international clients.
-But anything that involves in-depth research or interactive multimedia will require time.
+I often work around-the-clock to suit my international clients.
+But anything that involves in-depth research or interactive multimedia requires time to prepare well.

-Depending on the urgency of other jobs, I may need to schedule your request for a later date.
+Depending on the urgency of other jobs and my ongoing clients, I may need to schedule your request for a later date.
 This change will be reflected in my proposal.
 The time you take to respond to the proposal may sometimes push out the completion.